alexdoub/DarkSkyChecker/README.md

 ## Activities & Flow ##

-The activities follow a MVP paradigm where both activities share the same Forecast Model
+The activities follow a MVP paradigm where both activities share the same Forecast Model.

+Here is a high level overview of how just the MVP parts connect.
+(Excluding list view classes)

 ```
    ...